iFlow CLI GitHub Action

 }

-MCP (Model Context Protocol) allows iFlow CLI to connect to external tools and services:
+[MCP (Model Context Protocol)](https://modelcontextprotocol.io) allows iFlow CLI to connect to external tools and services, extending its capabilities beyond just AI model interactions.

 - name: iFlow CLI with MCP Server